Understanding Your Child’s Personality

 1 Reason Why Not- A Response to 13 Reasons Why

 There have been mixed feelings about the Netflix series 13 Reasons Why.
-Some people feel it glorifies suicide, while others feel it actually reveals what young people are going through.
+Some people feel that 13 Reasons Why glorifies suicide, while others feel it actually reveals what young people are going through.
 Cassie Fox, the Bosslady at IZRA has responded creatively by making a short film called 1 Reason Why Not- A Response to 13 Reasons Why.
-In just one month the film was viewed almost 100,000 times on IZRA Facebook Page.
-Viewers, including Headspace, loved it so much they shared it over 1000 times. […]
+In just one month the film was viewed almost 100,000 times on the IZRA Facebook Page.
+Viewers, including Headspace, loved it so much they shared it over 1000 […]

 8 Parenting Tips for Working Parents from Dr Kaylene Henderson